bakatrouble/django-simple-user/README.rst

 Bonuses
 -------

 There are some cases where you only want ``username`` or ``email`` but not both fields in your model.
 Django Simple User has got you covered.
-You can use ``AbstractUserWithUsername`` or ``AbstractUserWithEmail`` to achieve each scenario.
+You can use ``SimpleUserWithUsername`` or ``SimpleUserWithEmail`` to achieve each scenario.

 For a User model with ``username`` as identifying field but without ``first_name``, ``last_name`` and ``email`` do:

 ::

-    from simple_user.models import AbstractUserWithUsername
+    from simple_user.models import SimpleUserWithUsername

-    class User(AbstractUserWithUsername):
+    class User(SimpleUserWithUsername):
         pass

 For a User model with ``email`` as identifying field but without ``first_name``, ``last_name`` and ``username`` do:

 ::

-    from simple_user.models import AbstractUserWithUsername
+    from simple_user.models import SimpleUserWithUsername

-    class User(AbstractUserWithEmail):
+    class User(SimpleUserWithEmail):
         pass

 Running Tests